• Skip to primary navigation

 1. Combine the vinaigrette ingredients in a measuring cup or bowl.

-2. Whisk (affiliate link) the ingredients until combined.
+2. Whisk the ingredients until combined.

 3. Pour the vinaigrette on the salad and toss to combine.